Many bewildered marketing managers trouble measuring the impact of marketing efforts and making sense of disparate data sources.

 This article will teach you how to:

-- Set up clean reporting and data attribution (we have two case studies).
+- Set up clean reporting and data attribution (we have two real-world case studies involving Salesforce & HubSpot B2B marketing).

 - Track and accurately report on ROI, split by online versus offline sources.